clavecoder/clavecoder.github.io/herschend/index.md

 I've been asked by Jon Dilly at **iStaff** to provide an analysis of the Director of Enterprise Web Architecture position at Herschend.
-I don't feel very comfortable providing analysis with only a few hours worth of conversation but with the caveat that my assessments may drastically change as I learn more about Herschend and it's business, I will proceed with what I feel may be a reasonable approach to the position.
+I don't feel very comfortable providing an analysis with only a few hours of conversation but with the caveat that my assessments may change as I learn more about Herschend and it's business, I will proceed with what I feel may be a reasonable approach to the position.

 ## Introduction